Today I’m sharing our tips for spending 4 days in Lake Como, Italy.

 The property sits at the top of the town of Torno and is situated right along the old Roman Road that Julius Caesar walked thousands of years ago.

 The owner, Tony, is from the U.S. and just gets it, you feel me?
-He knows everyone on the lake and has a restaurant recommendation (or five) for every type of eater and budget.
+He knows everyone (and I mean EVERYONE) on the lake and has a restaurant recommendation (or five) for every type of eater and budget.
 He and the onsite manager, Viviana, made sure we were totally taken care of and helped us plan out our time in Lake Como.

 As if the charm, history, and views weren’t enough, the Villa Matilda offers travelers all of the amenities you want but are sometimes hard to find in Europe: a washer and dryer, a fully functioning kitchen, a Nespresso and a “normal” coffee machine, plenty of towels, etc. We were completely set while we were there.